 What is the limit to Overclocking?

-CPU is located on the Motherboard the usual location can be seen on the diagram.
+CPU or Processor is located on the Motherboard the usual location can be seen on the diagram.
 On current picture it is hidden underneath the Water Cooling System Water pump.

 The CPU consists of which two parts?
 Components of CPU and their functions